LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-add-applause-button-for-jekyll-post.md

   path: /assets/img/2020-12-21/post_end.png
 ---

-When I revisted the [hydejack's offical site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.
+When I revisted the [hydejack's offical site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.<br>
 It seems good idea to have light-cost (compare to commenting) way to communicate with visitors.
 So I gave some research on it and finally made it as above.

 <!--more-->